verypluming/systematicity/README.md

 $ ./apply_tsurgeon.sh
 ```

-3. Outputs with entailment lables are to be stored in `cache` directory.
+3. Outputs with entailment labels are to be stored in `cache` directory.

 These outputs have schematic variable TARGET, which is to be developed by: